manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 ### PACELC Theorem
 There can definitely be partitions as this is distributed system - so we have to account for P in our design.
 ##### What does consistency mean here?
 Consistency here means all moves are delivered to opponent player immediately.
 Eventual consistency means the moves can be delivered out of order or some moves might even not be delivered.
-So eventual consistency will not work in this case and we need immediate consistency.
+So eventual consistency will not work in this case as in chess order of moves matter - thus we need immediate consistency.

 Now that we have decided we want Consistency, we can see how low a latency we can get.
 Low latency is important as players are playing live and lower-latency would mean more smoother gameplay.